An associate professor, Tom concentrates on trusts, estate administration, and the

-Tom's scholarship has explicated robot law, space law, and even zombie law, but his research focuses on trusts, tax, elder law, and fiduciary law.
+Tom's scholarship has explicated robot law, space law, and even zombie law, but his research focuses on trusts, tax, elder law, and fiduciaries.
 His work has been published in leading scholarly journals including the Elder Law Journal, Mercer Law Review, John Marshall Law Review, and Gonzaga Law Review.
-He regularly publishes on South Dakota legal issues in the South Dakota Law Review.
+He regularly publishes scholarship on South Dakota legal issues in the South Dakota Law Review.